-Namaiki Beer: Nostalgic Draft-Beer-like Soft Drink for Kids
+Namaiki Beer: Classic Draft-Beer-like Soft Drink for Kids

-As I wrote about it many times in the past, “Dagashi (駄菓子)” is a snack and candy genre unique to Japan that is made up of cheap junk foods particularly for kids, and famous Dagashi snacks include these 10 items I introduced before.
+As I wrote about it many times in the past, “Dagashi (駄菓子)” is a snack genre unique to Japan that is comprised of cheap, unique junk foods particularly for kids, and popular Dagashi treats include these 10 items I introduced before.

-Dagashi has a long history and comes in so many various types.
-For example, if I give an interesting example of Dagashi snacks, there even exists the base powder of soft drinks.
-Specifically, it isn’t powdery but like Ramune tablets.
+Dagashi has a long history and today comes in various types and countless varieties.
+For example, if I give an interesting example of Dagashi snacks, even the base powder of soft drinks exists.
+Correctly, it isn’t powdery but like Ramune tablets.

-Have you ever watched the Japanese anime “Dagashi Kashi (だがしかし)”? where a famous Japanese soft drink known as a Dagashi appears.
-Actually, I have the base tablet now for this blog article.
+By the way, have you ever watched the Japanese anime “Dagashi Kashi (だがしかし)”?
+In the manga, a Japanese beverage famous as a Dagashi actually appears and I have the base tablet now for this blog article.

 Namaiki Beer (生いきビール）

-The name of the Dagashi I purchased this time is “Namaiki Beer (生いきビール)”, which isn’t an alcoholic beverage, but a soft drink for children.
+The name of the Dagashi I introduce this time is “Namaiki Beer (生いきビール)”, which isn’t an alcoholic beverage for adults, but a non-alcoholic soft drink for children.

-Meanwhile, “Nama Beer (生ビール)” refers to draft beer in Japanese.
-However, in the Dagashi name, the 3 letters “iki (いき)” are added to the Japanese word “Nama (生)”.
+As you may know, the Japanese word for draft beer is “Nama Beer (生ビール)”, but in the Dagashi name, the 3 letters “iki (いき)” have been added to the word “Nama (生: literally, raw)”.

-When the word changes from “Nama (生)” to “Namaiki (生いき or 生意気)”, the product name loosely has the meaning of “beer for “cheeky kids”.
-Yes, as you can easily guess, Namaiki means cheeky in Japanese.
+When the word changes from “Nama (生)” to “Namaiki (生いき or 生意気)”, literally meaning “cheeky”, the name of the product loosely means “beer for cheeky kids”.

-In Japan, Namaiki Beer is being sold for just 30 yen (about 0.3 USD) in some supermarkets.
-The product has 2 pastilles like Ramune candies in the sachet.
+In Japan, Namaiki Beer only costs 30 yen (about 0.3 USD) and can be found in some supermarkets, and the product contains 2 Ramune candy-like pastilles in the sachet.

-Along with the 2 pastilles, I prepared 120ml of cold water.
-Yes, for enjoying the Dagashi soft drink, you just put the 2 base tablets into the water at the same time.
+Along with the white pastilles, I prepared a 120ml cold glass of water.
+Yes, for enjoying the Dagashi soft drink, you need to simply put the 2 base tablets at the same time into the water.

-Now, let’s get started.
-Once dropping in the 2 base tablets, the ingredient dissolved quickly and the carbon dioxide gas was generated.
+Now, let’s get the preparation started.
+Once dropping in the 2 base tablets, the ingredients dissolved quickly and carbon dioxide gas was generated.

-About 30 seconds later, the water was getting yellowish and the foam was being gradually formed on the surface of the water.
+About 30 seconds later, the water was getting yellowish and a froth was being gradually formed on the surface of the water.

-When 2 minutes passed, the water became golden and foamy just like draft beer.
-Here is the making process video.
+When 2 minutes had passed, the liquid became golden and frothy just like draft beer.
+Lastly, here is the making process video.

-When you see the back of the sachet, you can find the ingredient list.
-According to that, the base tablets for Namaiki Beer mainly consist of milk sugar, sugar, malt sugar, reduced maltose starch syrup, sodium bicarbonate, acidifier, and sweeteners.
+Next, let’s see the ingredients.
+On the back of the sachet, you can find the list.
+According to that, the base tablets for the Dagashi Namaiki Beer mainly consist of milk sugar, sugar, malt sugar, reduced maltose starch syrup, sodium bicarbonate, acidifier, and sweeteners.

-The Japanese Dagashi soft drink, Namaiki Beer features a refreshing flavor that comes from malt ingredients.
-It isn’t bitter at all, but really easy to drink and unexpectedly delicious!
-So I think adults can also enjoy this draft-beer-like soft drink.
+The Japanese Dagashi soft drink, Namaiki Beer features a refreshing flavor that comes from its malt components.
+The treat isn’t bitter at all, but is sweet, really easy to drink, and unexpectedly yummy!
+So I think adults can also enjoy it.

-In addition to the deliciousness, making this soft drink is interesting and just fun.
-I don’t know whether soft drink base tablets like this are available in overseas countries, but if you are interested and get a chance, the Dagashi, Namaiki Beer is worth a try!
+Namaiki Beer not only tastes good but preparing this beverage is just interesting and fun.
+I don’t know whether base tablets for soft drinks like this are available outside of Japan, but if you are curious about the taste, the Dagashi, Namaiki Beer is absolutely worth a try!